 Mullahs will often come to court to intimidate the judiciary, and obtaining a lawyer to ensure a fair trial is often impossible.

-Those accused of blasphemy, and who have been acquitted by the courts, most often either flee Pakistan or are assassinated on their release from jail.
-Clerics and radicals have been found to have brought forward cases of blasphemy after fabricating evidence and facts.
+Those accused of blasphemy, and who have been acquitted by the courts, often either flee Pakistan or are assassinated on their release from jail.
+Clerics and radicals have been found to have brought forward cases of blasphemy after fabricating evidence.

 Blasphemy laws are also used specifically against the minority Ahmadi community.
 Pakistan’s Penal Code 298 contains anti-Ahmadiyya blasphemy legislation.
 Whilst Ahmadis have the Quran as their holy book, they can be punished with up to three years in prison by just referring to their faith as Islam.
 At the end of 2013, a 72-year-old doctor and member of the Ahmadiyya community, Masood Ahmad, was imprisoned for ‘posing as a Muslim’ and heresy after being secretly filmed reading from the Koran at his surgery.
 In May 2014, A Pakistani mob killed an Ahmadi woman member two of her granddaughters after an Ahmadi was accused of posting blasphemous material on Facebook.